NanaPrime/2D-cross-coorelation-Lab03/README.md

 # 2D-cross-coorelation-Lab03

+This is for AI Hardware and Programming Class

 Lab 3: 2D Cross-Correlation (Convolution) Using CUDA on Jetson Nano This lab requires you to implement a CUDA-based 2D cross-correlation operation between an input matrix and a filter kernel.
 The implementation must use statically allocated shared memory and no padding.
 The output matrix should be computed such that the element at position (i,j) is: